Haywards Heath – Good Shepherd

-The life of timber-framed churches is often limited for structural reasons and in 2003 the church was made redundant.
+The life of timber-framed churches is often limited for structural reasons and such considerations led in 2003 to the church being made redundant.
 The parish was absorbed into that of the Ascension.
-Since then the church stood empty despite plans to use the building for community purposes.
-In 2015 permission was granted to use the site for residential purposes and early the following year the church was demolished..
+Subsequently the church stood empty despite plans to use it for community purposes.
+In 2015 permission was granted to use the site for residential purposes and early the following year the church was demolished.